KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Dictation.md

 ### 6. Configure the app

-To make your app handle dictation, you must first register your KeyboardKit Pro license key.

-You can then create a ``DictationContext`` with your app-specific configuration and apply a `.keyboardDictation` view modifier to the application's root view:
+To make your app handle dictation, you must first register your KeyboardKit Pro license key, then create a ``DictationContext`` and apply a `.keyboardDictation` modifier to your application's root view:

 ```swift
 import SwiftUI